dionyziz/endofcodes/SPECIFICATION.md

 WH > 3NM

 The number N is predetermined.
 It is equal to the number of bots that are readily available to play.
-Let "α ⇜ A" denote that α is an indepdendently uniformly randomly chosen element from the set A (NOTE:  A uniformly randomly chosen variable from a set is a variable chosen from a set such that all elements of the set have the same probability of being chosen.).
+Let "α ⇜ A" denote that α is an independently uniformly randomly chosen element from the set A (NOTE:  A uniformly randomly chosen variable from a set is a variable chosen from a set such that all elements of the set have the same probability of being chosen.).

 The numbers M, W, H, MAX_HP are determined as follows: